 Here’s a complete breakdown of Seventh Gear’s intense formula:

 Along with a high dose of stimulants, we added efficacious doses of three B vitamins to help naturally raise energy levels.

 Every B vitamin has its own unique benefits, but they each play a major role in:

-Therefore, if you consume a pre-workout meal, the B vitamins in Hydraulic will help turn carbohydrates, fats, and proteins into usable energy to fuel your workout.
+Therefore, if you consume a pre-workout meal, the B vitamins in Seventh Gear will help turn carbohydrates, fats, and proteins into usable energy to fuel your workout.

 Now that you know what B vitamins do in general, let’s dive a little deeper into each one that’s included in Seventh Gear.

 Niacin, also known as vitamin B3, is a water-soluble vitamin.
 Not only is niacin available in supplemental form, but it’s also found in several foods, including beef, poultry, fish, nuts, and legumes.
 After ingestion, niacin is converted into nicotinamide adenine dinucleotide (NAD), which is a coenzyme that’s more metabolically active.
 NAD is further converted into another active coenzyme called nicotinamide adenine dinucleotide phosphate (NADP).

 It’s estimated that nearly 400 enzymes require NAD to be present in order to catalyze their reactions.
 So it’s crucial that the body has sufficient amounts of NAD to function optimally.
 NAD is particularly important for catabolic reactions that convert substrates (i.e. fats, carbohydrates, and proteins) into adenosine triphosphate (ATP) — the cell’s main energy source.

 Moreover, NAD is involved in gene expression, genome integrity, and cellular communication.
 On the other hand, NADP helps carry out anabolic reactions (i.e. the synthesis of fatty acids and cholesterol) and maintains cellular antioxidant function.